Split digraphs: Introduction

 and the splittance sequence $\{\sigma_{k}(d)\}_{k=0}^{N}$ by

-then we have \begin{theorem}[Hammer and Simeone \cite{Hammer:1981p11046}] \end{theorem} An important property of the splittance sequence \eqref{eq:splitseq} that leads to the second equality above is that $\sigma_{k}(d)$ is non-increasing for $1 \leq k \leq m$ and strictly increasing for $m < k \leq N$.
+then we have the following theorem. \begin{theorem}[Hammer and Simeone \cite{Hammer:1981kn}] \end{theorem} An important property of the splittance sequence \eqref{eq:splitseq} that leads to the second equality in Theorem~\ref{thm:split1} is that $\sigma_{k}(d)$ is non-increasing for $1 \leq k \leq m$ and strictly increasing for $m < k \leq N$.
 Thus, $\sigma_{k}(d)$ has only one region of minima, which includes the corrected Durfee number $m$.
-The following corollary of Theorem~\ref{thm:split1} is immediate and gives us the first degree sequence characterization of split graphs. \begin{cor}[Hammer and Simeone \cite{Hammer:1981p11046}] If $d$ is a non-increasing degree sequence, then $d$ is split if and only if $\sigma_{m}(d) = 0$. \end{cor} The sufficiency of Corollary~\ref{cor:split1} can be illustrated as follows.
+The following corollary of Theorem~\ref{thm:split1} is immediate and gives us the first degree sequence characterization of split graphs. \begin{cor}[Hammer and Simeone \cite{Hammer:1981kn}] If $d$ is a non-increasing degree sequence with $m$ its corrected Durfee number, then $d$ is split if and only if $\sigma_{m}(d) = 0$. \end{cor} The sufficiency of Corollary~\ref{cor:split1} can be illustrated as follows.
 Suppose $G$ is split with non-increasing degree sequence $d$ and let $m$ be the corrected Durfee number for $d$.
-Then $\mS = \{A,B\}$ defines a split partition of $G$, with the clique $A=\{x_{1},\ldots,x_{m}\}$ and the independent set $B=\{x_{m+1},\ldots,x_{N}\}$.
-Referring to \eqref{eq:splitseq}, all edges from $A$ (the term $-\sum_{i=1}^{m}d_{i}$) either go back into $A$ (which is $m(m-1)$ since $A$ is a clique) or connect to $B$ (which equals $\sum_{i=m+1}^{N}d_{i}$ since $B$ is an independent set).
-Thus, $\sigma_{m}(d) = 0$.
-In general, the choice of $\mathcal{S}$ may not be unique.
+We have $\mS = \{A,B\}$ defining a split partition of $G$, with the clique $A=\{x_{1},\ldots,x_{m}\}$ and the independent set $B=\{x_{m+1},\ldots,x_{N}\}$.
+Clearly, all edges from $A$ either go back into $A$ or connect to $B$.
+But the number of edges from $A$ is $\sum_{i=1}^{m}d_{i}$, while the number of edges going back into $A$ is $m(m-1)$ since $A$ is a clique, and the number of edges connecting to $B$ is $\sum_{i=m+1}^{N}d_{i}$ since $B$ is an independent set.
+Thus, by \eqref{eq:splitseq}, $\sigma_{m}(d) = 0$.
+In general, the choice of $\mS$ may not be unique.
 For example, if there is a vertex in $A$ that has no connections with $B$, then $d_{m} = m-1$ and we also have the split partition $S^{\prime} = (A^{\prime},B^{\prime})$ with $A^{\prime} = \{x_{1},\ldots,x_{m-1}\}$ and $B^{\prime} = \{x_{m},\ldots,x_{N}\}$.

-Hammer and Simeone also highlight a very interesting relationship between the splittance and the Erd\H{o}s-Gallai inequalities, which give necessary and sufficient conditions for when an integer sequence $d$ is graphic. \begin{theorem}[Erd\H{o}s and Gallai \cite{Erdos:1961p5414}] Let $d$ be a non-increasing integer sequence.
-Then $d$ is graphic if and only if $\sum_{i=1}^{N} d_{i}$ is even and for $k=1,\ldots,N$,
+Hammer and Simeone also highlight a very interesting relationship between the splittance and the Erd\H{o}s-Gallai inequalities. \begin{theorem}[Erd\H{o}s and Gallai \cite{Erdos:1961ww}] With $d$ a non-increasing integer sequence, $d$ is graphic if and only if $\sum_{i=1}^{N} d_{i}$ is even and for $k=1,\ldots,N$,